gardening

 The Benefits of Gardening

-• It helps relieve stress and anxiety.
+• It helps relieve stress and anxiety, which in turn improves your overall health.

 • Boosts your mood, helping to reduce depressive thoughts.